TBR-Group-software/ai_chatbot/README.md

-# Chatty -  AI Chat Bot

 <div align="center">

 <img src="assets/images/chat_bot_logo.png" alt="Chatty" width="250"/>
 </div>

 ## About the project
-**A sophisticated, clean-architecture Flutter-based AI chatbot that allows to use any model's API.**
+**Chatty** is a sophisticated, clean-architecture Flutter-based AI chatbot designed to be a versatile and powerful conversational AI interface.
+It allows developers to connect to any model's API, making it a flexible foundation for various AI-driven applications.
+The project is built with a strong emphasis on testability, scalability, and maintainability by adhering to Clean Architecture principles.
+It showcases a rich set of features, including real-time response streaming, voice-to-text input, and advanced, custom-built UI components, serving as an excellent example of a modern, production-quality Flutter application.

 <div align="center">
 <img src="demo_images/edit_gif.gif" alt="EditDemo" width="250"/>